-Washington and Idaho were also interested in Oregon’s evidence-based approach toward a PDL, and a collaboration was formed between the three states and the Pacific Northwest EPC.
-Realizing the utility of shared resources, additional states and non-profit entities joined the collaboration, and the Project was formed in 2003.
-It eventually expanded to a national and international effort to provide the best available evidence about pharmaceuticals to policy makers.
+Washington and Idaho were also interested in Oregon’s evidence-based approach toward a PDL, and the three states formed a collaboration with the Pacific Northwest EPC.
+Realizing the utility of shared resources, additional states and non-profit entities joined the collaboration, and the project was formed in 2003.
+It eventually expanded to a national effort to provide the best available evidence about pharmaceuticals to policy makers.

 BENEFITS OF DERP

 The benefits of DERP membership include providing a collaborative network for policy makers to share information, and obtaining the best available evidence on effectiveness and safety comparisons between drugs to drive policymaking decisions.
 The following evidence & policy tools are provided to Participating Organizations:

 - Comprehensive, updated and unbiased systematic reviews regarding drug effectiveness and safety.

 - DERP members select the drug classes for systematic review.